jryebread/CalculusCalculator/README.md

 A calculator I use for my calculus and physics classes.

 Features:
-*VECTORS - Can compute the Dot Product of two vectors, their Magnitude, and their Unit Vectors.
+*VECTORS - Can compute the Cross Product or the Dot Product of two vectors, add two vectors, vector Magnitude, and their Unit Vectors.

-TODO: Cross Product
+TODO - Points and Planes